• INDOOR CYCLING

 WHAT IS AN INDOOR CYCLE?

-Indoor Bikes, also known as spin bikes, come in a variety of versions with different features.
+Indoor bikes, also known as spin bikes, come in a variety of versions with different features.
 They consist of a frame with a weighted flywheel that simulates the feel of riding on the road.
 The contact points are adjustable to ensure proper fit.
-Indoor cycles don’t have multiple gears, but the resistance can be adjusted manually while higher-end models allow for computer or app-based adjustments to get precise workouts.
+Indoor cycles don’t have multiple gears, but the resistance can be adjusted manually, while higher-end models allow for computer or app-based adjustments to get precise workouts.

 WHAT TYPES OF ACCESSORIES MIGHT I WANT?

-trainer mat is a great accessory no matter what type of trainer or rollers you have as they do several things for you.
+trainer mat is a great accessory no matter what type of trainer or rollers you have, as they do several things for you.
 First, they protect your floors from sweat and scuffing.
 They also provide an anti-slip function so when you’re riding hard the trainer stays in place.
 And finally, they help reduce noise by absorbing sound.

 Not only do you want to protect your floors, but you want to protect your bike as well.
 A sweat guard will help keep your sweat from dripping onto your frame and drivetrain, keeping things cleaner and lasting longer.
 Some even include handy cellphone holders.

-If you use a trainer that requires you leave your rear wheel on your bike, it will raise the rear of your bike.
+If you use a trainer that requires you to leave your rear wheel on your bike, it will raise the rear of your bike.
 To level the bike out, a riser block is needed.
 This will allow you to be in a more natural and comfortable position, rather than feeling like you’re riding downhill.
 The riser block will also help hold the front wheel in a stable position.
-And some riser blocks even have multiple positions or can be stacked to simulate a climbing position.
+Some riser blocks even have multiple positions or can be stacked to simulate a climbing position.

 Another key accessory if you use a wheel-on trainer is a trainer tire.
 Trainer tires use much more durable compounds that will hold up longer to the stresses a trainer puts on them.
 Since weight and ride quality aren’t concerns in their design, they can be made much stiffer and thicker.
-Their design also helps to make them quieter.
+Their design also helps make them quieter.

 If you’re using a smart trainer, or just want to keep your tablet or laptop close by, there are great products designed to hold them safely.
 The Wahoo Fitness Desk and Delta Tablet Holder are two great options to keep your devices close at hand and held securely.